transducens/MaTiLDA/README.md

 ## Train systems with "token" or "swap" auxiliary tasks

 The "token" and "swap" auxiliary tasks require an alpha parameter that controls the proportion of the sentence which is modified.
+Moreover, as the random modifications are different in each training epoch, we need to specify the number of expected training epochs in order to precompute the modifications and save training time.
+To be on the safe side, it is recommended to use 1.5 the number of training epochs of a baseline system without MaTiLDA.
 This is the meaning of the Bash variables used in the script below:

 * $AUXTASK: use `wrdp` for training with the "token" auxiliary task and `swap` for training with the "swap" auxiliary task.
 * $ALPHA: proportion of the tokens in the target sentence that are modified.
-The best values are reported in the appendix of the paper.
+* $PRECOMPEPOCHS:  number of expected training epochs.

 ```
-./train-mtl1tasks.sh $L1 $L2 $DIR $bpe data/$TRAINSET-$PAIR/train data/$TRAINSET-$PAIR/dev data/$TRAINSET-$PAIR/test $AUXTASK $ALPHA
+./train-mtlsampleefficient.sh $L1 $L2 $DIR $bpe data/$TRAINSET-$PAIR/train data/$TRAINSET-$PAIR/dev data/$TRAINSET-$PAIR/test $AUXTASK $PRECOMPEPOCHS $ALPHA
 ```

 ## Train systems with "replace" auxiliary task